 This post is sponsored by the Together Counts/Girl Scouts of the Nation’s Capital and the Mom It Forward Blogger Network.
 As always, all opinions are really and truly mine.
+Girl Scouts emphasis on healthy habits.
+In this day and age of technology overload, Girl Scouts emphasizes the great outdoors, unplugging, and nature.

 I’ve been a long time participant in Girl Scouts, starting when I was a little girl and continuing to today with my own daughters.
 I have such fond memories of being a Girl Scout and I’ve been having a lot of fun as a leader of my oldest daughter’s troop as well.
 One thing I really love about the Girl Scouts is its emphasis on healthy habits.
 In this day and age of technology overload, Girl Scouts continues to emphasize the great outdoors, unplugging, and nature – a rarity in many people’s lives today.
 One motto of the Girl Scouts is No Girl Left Inside.